apache/mesos/docs/docker-containerizer.md

 ## Private Docker repository

-To run a image from a private repository, one can include the uri pointing to a .dockercfg that contains login information.
-The .dockercfg file will be pulled into the sandbox the Docker Containerizer set the HOME environment variable pointing to the sandbox so docker cli will automatically pick up the config file.
+To run a image from a private repository, one can include the uri pointing to a `.dockercfg` that contains login information.
+The `.dockercfg` file will be pulled into the sandbox the Docker Containerizer set the HOME environment variable pointing to the sandbox so docker cli will automatically pick up the config file.

 ## CommandInfo to run Docker images

 A docker image currently supports having an entrypoint and/or a default command.

-To run a docker image with the default command (ie: docker run image), the CommandInfo's value must not be set.
+To run a docker image with the default command (ie: `docker run image`), the CommandInfo's value must not be set.
 If the value is set then it will override the default command.

 To run a docker image with an entrypoint defined, the CommandInfo's shell option must be set to false.
-If shell option is set to true the Docker Containerizer will run the user's command wrapped with /bin/sh -c which will also become parameters to the image entrypoint.
+If shell option is set to true the Docker Containerizer will run the user's command wrapped with `/bin/sh -c` which will also become parameters to the image entrypoint.

 ## Recover Docker containers on slave recovery

 The Docker containerizer supports recovering Docker containers when the slave restarts, which supports both when the slave is running in a Docker container or not.

-With the docker_mesos_image flag enabled, the Docker containerizer assumes the containerizer is running in a container itself and modifies the mechanism it recovers and launches docker containers accordingly.
+With the `--docker_mesos_image` flag enabled, the Docker containerizer assumes the containerizer is running in a container itself and modifies the mechanism it recovers and launches docker containers accordingly.